arrenree/KDB-Problem-Sets/README.md

 f:{[t;d] select last price, max timestamp by date, sym from t where date<=d, timestamp=(max;timestamp) fby date, price=(last;price) fby sym}

 / select last price, max timestamp
-/ set date, sym as keys
+/ set date, sym as keys (allows date + sym to be first 2 columns) / the 3 WHERE clauses are most important!
-/ date <=d means look for previous day if current date doesnt satisfy query conditions / the FBY is the most important part of this problem.
+/ date <=d means look for previous day if current date doesnt satisfy query conditions / you want to filter the LAST PRICE by sym, then
-/ the ORDER of the FBY also matters a lot.
-/ you want to filter the LAST PRICE by sym, then
 / you want to filter the MAX TIMESTAMP by the date
+/ the ORDER of the fby also matters a lot.
 ```

 <a name="qsql"></a>
 ### 🔴 qSQL